Architecting a Modern Data Lake

 Data Lake

-As organizations build modern data lakes, here are some of the key factors we think they should be considering:
+As organizations build Modern Datalakes, here are some of the key factors we think they should be considering:

-1. Separation of compute and storage
+1. Disaggregation of compute and storage

-3. Seamless performance across small and large files/objects
+4. Seamless performance across small and large files/objects

-4. Software defined, cloud native solutions that scale horizontally
+5. Software-defined, cloud-native solutions that scale horizontally

 This paper talks to the rise and fall of Hadoop HDFS and why high-performance object storage is a natural successor in the big data world.